Homosassa Programs and Wildlife

-- Manatee programs are offered daily at 11:30 a.m., 1:30 p.m., and at 3:30 p.m.
-From April 1 through November 15 the programs are presented alongside the main spring in the bleachers overlooking the Fish Bowl underwater observatory.
-From November 15 through March 31 the programs are presented alongside the in-ground manatee pool at the Manatee Care Center.
+- Manatee programs are offered daily at 11:30 a.m., 1:30 p.m. and 3:30 p.m.
+From April 1 through November 15, the programs are presented alongside the main spring in the bleachers overlooking the Fish Bowl underwater observatory.
+From November 15 through March 31, the programs are presented alongside the in-ground manatee pool at the Manatee Care Center.

 - Wildlife Encounter programs are offered daily at 10:30 a.m. and at 2:30 p.m. at the Wildlife Encounters pavilion.
 Wildlife encounters introduce visitors to native Florida wildlife.

 - An alligator/hippopotamus program takes place daily at 12:30 p.m. from the bridge between the alligator lagoon and the hippopotamus pool.